 Flowing circuitously throughout the northwestern part of the U.S. state of Montana, the Flathead River is known by the First Nations Salish as “ntx̣ʷetkʷ, ntx̣ʷe”.
 Originating in the Canadian Rockies to the north of Glacier National Park it flows southwest into Flathead Lake, then after a journey of 158 miles (254 km), empties into the Clark Fork.

 In this image lensed late in the evening dusk while flying back to my base camp at Ryann Airfield near the Glacier National Park.
 This is the Middle Fork of the Flathead River as it flows serenely through the Theodore Roosevelt Pass in the John F. Stevens Canyon.
-In the distance lies Belton Hills.
-On the horizon, on the right side of the image, lays Loneman Lookout Mountain, which was named in either 1885 or 1902 by J. W. Schultz after he and two companions were on a winter camping trip on Nyack Creek when the temperature reached -33 degrees Fahrenheit.
+In the distance on the horizon lies Belton Hills and on the right side of the image, lay the lower western slopes of Loneman Mountain, which was named in either 1885 or 1902 by J. W. Schultz after he and two companions were on a winter camping trip on Nyack Creek when the temperature reached -33 degrees Fahrenheit.

 The Flathead River rises in forks in the Rocky Mountains of northwestern Montana.
 The largest tributary is the North Fork, which runs from the Canadian province of British Columbia southwards.
 The North Fork is sometimes considered the main stem of the Flathead River.
 Near West Glacier, the North Fork combines with the Middle Fork to form the main Flathead River.